 eGIRL participants will be eating the majority of meals in the dining hall of the residence halls.
 Several dining options are available to accommodate a range of dietary concerns.

 Campers will be able to use phones at camp during break times, as appropriate.
 Students will be expected to act professionally with access to their phones and will not be permitted to use phones during the project and class activities.

 Due to the aim of eGIRL, no. eGIRL participants will have a chance to interact with similar high school females interested in engineering.
 We seek to connect students together in this manner while emulating a university housing "potluck", where students are paired together based on their interests.

-The eGIRL engineering courses will cover six main engineering concepts and one overall engineering project.
+The eGIRL engineering courses will cover seven main engineering concepts and one overall engineering project.
 Class time will also allow students to experience a range of campus life activities and traditions.

 Students will attend various classes Mon.-Fri., with short breaks throughout the day.
 Each evening will have fun, free university activities available to participants.
 Students may also choose to work on their engineering projects during this free time.

 Yes. eGIRL participants will remain in their groups throughout the week's activities.
 For safety reasons, participants will need to follow all camp guidelines, including residence hall and individual room curfews.